spacechase0/StardewValleyMods/SpaceCore/docs/README.md

             * `FarmEvent NightEvent` - The event that will be used.
 Can be modified to change which one runs.
     * `OnItemEaten` - Check player.itemToEat for what they just ate.
         * `sender` - The farmer that ate.
-    * `ActionActivated` - When a tile with 'Action' property has been activated.
-        * `sender` - The farmer that activated it.
-        * `EventArgsAction`
-            * `bool Cancel` - Set to true to cancel default behavior.
-            * `bool TouchAction` - false in this case, true for `TouchActionActivated`
-            * `string Action` - the action name
-            * `string ActionString` - the full action string
-            * `Location Position` - the position of the action, only valid for actions, not touch actions.
-    * `TouchActionActivated` - When a tile with 'TouchAction' property has been activated.
-        * `sender` The farmer that activated it.
-        * `EventArgsAction` - see above
     * `BeforeGiftGiven` - Called before a gift is given.
 Can be used to cancel the default gift given behavior and do your own stuff.
         * `sender` - The farmer that gave the gift.
         * `EventArgsBeforeReceiveObject`